 Chat Noir is implemented using HtDP's universe library: 2htdp/universe (although it only uses the "world" portions of that library).
-The program is divided up into six parts: the world data definition, an implementation of breadth-first search, code that handles drawing of the world, code that handles user input, and some code that builds an initial world and starts the game.
+The program is divided up into a number of parts: the world data definition, an implementation of breadth-first search, constructing a graph of where the possible cat moves are on a specific board, finding the best paths for the cat to take, code that handles drawing of the world and the drawing of the cat, code that handles user input, and some code that builds an initial world and starts the game.